Gun Plain Township, Michigan

 Gun Plain Charter Township (T1N R11W) is a charter township of Allegan County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 5,895.
+As of the 2020 census, the township population was 6,148.

 The city of Plainwell lies within the township's survey area, but is administratively autonomous.
 Kalamazoo is about 12 mi south, and Grand Rapids is about 35 miles (56 km) north.

-Township Board

-The Gun Plain Township Board consists of Township Supervisor Mike VanDenBerg (R), Township Clerk Martha Meert, Township Treasurer Annette Horton, and Township Trustees Jenann Pearson, Ron Kopka, Bill Shannon, and Arron Morehouse.

-The Township Board meets on the first Thursday of each month at 7:00 P.M. in the Township Office.

 Communities

 There are no villages within the township, but there are a few unincorporated communities: